strangelove-ventures/mandrake/REMOVED_FEATURES.md

 ### 3. API System Prompt (`SYSTEM_PROMPT_API.md`)
 The API-specific system prompt was removed as it's no longer relevant for CLI usage.

+### 4. Ripper Package (`/packages/ripper`)
+The ripper MCP server for filesystem operations was removed, including:
+- Standalone MCP server implementation
+- Docker containerization
+- Separate process architecture
+- Will be replaced with native TypeScript filesystem tools integrated directly into the CLI

 ## Key Learnings from Web/API Implementation

 ### 1. Streaming Architecture